 Cheap "Natural" Cat Litter

-Many cat families are trying to switch from the standard litter to something that's more natural.
+Many cat families try to switch from the standard litter to something that's more natural.
 The clay litter can be dusty and only absorbs odor for so long.
 Clumping litters get expensive and can harm the environment.
 That is why "'natural" cat litters have become so popular.

-You will find a variety of natural cat litters at pet supply stores and they are often made of biodegradable material like pine.
-These bags of cat litter can be very expensive, sometimes costing up to 36 cents a pound (compared to clay cat litter, which averages 16-20 cents per pound for the cheap stuff).
-There is a much better solution!
+You will find a variety of natural cat litters at pet supply stores, and they are often made of biodegradable material such as pine.
+These bags of cat litter can be very expensive, sometimes costing up to 36 cents a pound (compared to clay cat litter, which averages 16 to 20 cents per pound for the cheap stuff).
+There is a much better solution.

-You will find the same pine pellets at any store that sells horse supplies, so look for it at your local farm supply store for pine horse bedding pellets.
-On average, a 40-pound bag will cost between $5-6 and that means you're paying around 15 cents a pound.
+You will find the same pine pellets at any store that sells horse supplies, so look for them at your local farm supply store for pine horse bedding pellets.
+On average, a 40-pound bag will cost between $5 to $6 and that means you're paying around 15 cents a pound.
 You will also find yourself needing to buy litter less often.

-Why the price difference?
-Because we love our pets and as soon as a product is tagged under the 'domestic house pet' label, manufacturers feel like they can increase the price.
-Savvy pet parents are smarter than that!
+So why is there a price difference?
+Because we love our pets and as soon as a product is tagged under the "domestic house pet" label, manufacturers feel like they can increase the price.
+Savvy pet parents are smarter than that.